cobeylab/covid_IL/Inference/README.md

 To find the best-fitting set of parameters, we use the [iterated filtering method](https://kingaa.github.io/sbied/mif/mif.html) also implemented in `pomp`.
 Briefly, through repeated rounds of simulating the dynamics and then perturbing parameter values, this approach can find the parameter values that can best reproduce the data.

+Code used to fit the model to new data are stored in dated directories.
+The most recent fits were produced with the code in [projections_20201124](./projections_20201124).

 ## Model file descriptions

-* `rprocess_noise_non_hosp_deaths_region_contacts.c`: Process model that describes how people move through compartments at each timestep.
+* `rprocess_no_age_changepoint.c`: Process model that describes how people move through compartments at each timestep.
-* `initializer_non_hosp_deaths.c`: Initializer that places people into infectious classes at the beginning of the simulation.
+* `initializer_no_age.c`: Initializer that places people into infectious classes at the beginning of the simulation.
-* `dmeasure_deaths_aggregate.c`: Calculation of model likelihood based on observed hospitalized deaths.
-Observed deaths at each timestep are a sample of those who have died in the hospital.
-We assume that we do not observe all COVID-19 deaths because testing does not detect all infections.
-* `dmeasure_deaths_ICU_aggregate.c`: Calculation of model likelihood based on observed hospitalized deaths and confirmed ICU cases.
-Observed deaths at each timestep are a sample of those who have died in the hospital.
-Observed ICU cases are a sample of all people in ICU model compartments.
-We assume that we do not observe all COVID-19 deaths and ICU cases because testing does not detect all infections.
+* `dmeasure_no_age.c`: Calculation of model likelihood based on observed hospitalized deaths, total observed deaths, and census hospitalization.
+* `rmeasure_no_age.c`: Code to simulate observed states from latent states.

 ## Run script descriptions
-* `inference_functions.R`: Essential functions for creating and using `pomp` objects.
+* `simulation_functions_no_age.R`: Essential functions for creating and using `pomp` objects.
-* `1_mif_single.R`: Runs `mif` search from Latin hypercube sample of points.
+* `fit_regions.R`: Runs `mif` search starting from previous MLE.
-* `2_get_end_points_from_mif.R`: Aggregate endpoints of mif chains.
+* `aggregate_results.R`: Aggregate endpoints of mif chains.
-* `3_pfilter_end_points.R`: Evaluates likelihood on end `mif` points with `pfilter`.
-* `4_pfilter_grid_search.R`: Performs a pfilter search on a Latin hypercube sample of points that surround the MLE.
-* `5_simulate_and_plot.R`: Aggregates all points and simulates from MLE.
+* `simulate_regions.R`: Simulate results from MLE of each region.
+* `slice_regions.R`: Take a likelihood slice over the final transmission rate.
+* `project_regions.R`: Make final projections.
+* `project_statewide.R`: Aggregate results from individual regions to generate Illinois projections.